pontazaricardo/Webcrawler_HtmlAgilityPack/README.md

 3. When found, click your project and then click on *Install*.
 4. In the *Review Changes* window, click on Ok.

 The above steps will install the **HtmlAgilityPack** in your project.
 A confirmation *readme.txt* will be displayed.
-In order to be completely sure that your project now has the **HtmlAgilityPack**, check under your project's *References* folder.
+In order to be completely sure that your project now has the **HtmlAgilityPack**, check your project's *References*.

 ![installation](/images/installation.gif?raw=true)